 Complaints alleging misconduct as defined in this policy should be reported within 90 days of the alleged offense.
 Complainants may seek informal or formal resolution.
-The complaint form can be found here: https://conduct.oglethorpe.edu/non-academic-student-complaints-appeals-form/.
+The complaint form for students can be found here: https://conduct.oglethorpe.edu/non-academic-student-complaints-appeals-form/.
+Staff should contact HR to make a complaint.

-Typically, an informal resolution focuses on communication, education, and resolution while formal procedures focus on investigation and discipline.
-Informal resolutions will be carried out within 30 business days from the complaint.
+A university official with authority over a case will may seek to resolve it, where appropriate, with an informal resolution which focuses on communication, education, and resolution, while formal procedures focus on investigation and discipline.
+Informal resolutions will typically be carried out within 30 business days from the complaint, or indication of interest in an informal resolution by the complainant.
 If the situation results in an impasse, the complainant will be given a notice of impasse and may elect to pursue a formal complaint within 30 business days of the date of notice of impasse.

-When a formal complaint is filed, an investigation will be initiated.
+The formal complaint process initiates an investigation.
 The person alleged of misconduct or discrimination will be provided the opportunity to submit a written response to the allegations.
 A written determination will be issued based on the investigation within 60 business days of the receipt of the formal written complaint.
 If the procedure requires an extension of time, the complainant will be informed in writing of the reasons, the status of the investigation, and the probable date of completion.